 The cluttered beauty of Toronto streets in the 1960s

 Toronto's main streets looked remarkably different in the 1960s.
-Even as the city is much denser and more vibrant today, the aesthetic of the urban landscape was at its busiest during this decade and the one that followed.
+Even as the city is more populated and vibrant today, the aesthetic of the urban landscape was at its busiest during this decade.
 Streets like Yonge and Bloor were a cluttered mess of irregularly shaped signs, flags and awning, but there was an undeniable beauty in the chaos.

 This, no doubt, is why photos from the decade inspire such deep nostalgia these days.
 Toronto has grown up, but its lost much of its messy character along the way.
-Neon signs had burst onto the scene in the 1940s, and in the span of about 20 years it completely changed the North American streetscape.
+Neon signs had burst onto the scene in the 1940s, and in the span of about 20 years, they completely changed the North American streetscape.